Pauwul/Pauwul/README.md

 ### 👨‍💻 About Me:

-- 👷‍♂️	2nd Year student at the Faculty of Automatic Control and Computer Science
+- 👷‍♂️	3rd Year student at the Faculty of Automatic Control and Computer Science
-- 📚 Math and Physics Nerd (Really into fractals lately)
-- 🛰️ Space Enthusiast
-- 🖥️ Tech Bro™️
-- ⚡ Aspiring webdeveloper
+- ⚡ Passionate webdeveloper @[Adservio](https://www.adservio.ro/ro).
+In my spare time I like to play around with web technologies and frameworks.

 ---